Soccer-'I'm 100% Spurs': Mourinho plays down emotions ahead of Chelsea clash

-Mourinho has won three league titles in two spells at Chelsea but now faces a coaching duel with Frank Lampard, who became one of the finest midfielders in the world under the Portuguese coach at Stamford Bridge.
+Mourinho has won three league titles in two spells at Chelsea but now faces a coaching duel with Frank Lampard, who became one of the finest midfielders in the world during his reign at Stamford Bridge.

 "I am 100% Tottenham," Mourinho told a news conference on Friday.
 "No space at all for my previous clubs.